11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 It is entirely free of cost and is open to use by any person.
 All you need is an internet connection.

-Blender is one of the most popular free and open-source animation software tools used to create 3D animation.
+Blender is one of the most popular free animation tools used to create 3D animation.
 Initially released in 1998, it is widely used across a variety of industries.
-It is most suitable for making animated films, 3D printed models, motion graphics, and cinematographic visual effects.
+It is most suitable for animating most films, 3D printed models, motion graphics, and cinematographic visual effects.

-Blender is perfect for students.
+Blender is perfect for a student animator.
 Although it is not very frequently used in a professional setting, it can be pretty useful for educational videos in smart classrooms that are VFX, and 3D enabled.
 Owing to its ‘game engine’ feature, you can use it to create games as well.

 - Performs rendering and creates renders using high-end production path tracers